SENCO – Dawn Naylor

 Assistant SENCO – John Fox

 Assistant Headteacher for Vulnerable Learners – Melanie Carroll

 The Learning Support Team work and support across the school.
-Working closely with the SENCO and Assistant SENCO is a Student Development Centre Manager, Learning Support Consultant, English and Reading Intervention Teacher; Maths and Adult Numeracy Teacher; Teacher of Autism; Coordinator for Vocational and Personalised Learning and SEN Administrator.
+Working closely with the SENCO and Assistant SENCO is a Student Development Centre Manager, Learning Support Consultant, English and Reading Intervention Teacher; Maths and Adult Numeracy Teacher; Coordinator for Vocational and Personalised Learning and SEN Administrator.

-TGS also prides itself on its dedicated team of teaching assistants who specialise in a focused area of provision: our Student Development Centre and Autism Teams, work from their respective bases as well as supporting across the curriculum; the Literacy and Numeracy Teams work in close partnership with our English and Maths Teams.
+TGS also prides itself on its dedicated team of teaching assistants who specialise in a focused area of provision: our Student Development Centre and Learning Support Team, work from their respective bases as well as supporting across the curriculum; the Literacy and Numeracy Teams work in close partnership with our English and Maths Teams.

 The Student Development Centre is situated in the main school and is complemented by ‘The Stables’, a base for students with ASC and communication needs, offering provision for students who require a bespoke package of learning and pastoral support.
 Their purpose is to improve inclusion by continuing the education of the most vulnerable students at times when they would otherwise be failing to learn.
 They also offer a base where students with additional needs may receive intervention to better develop learning strategies and make progress.

 - Quiet learning environments for students who require additional support with their learning and alternative learning pathways.

 - Resources for students who may, for a period of time, need support.

 - Secure bases for students who need extra support in an alternative space to the classroom.